WiseLabCMU/Beluga/README.md

 ###  After downloading and opening Arduino, follow these instructions

-    NOTE: This must be done every time the decawave module is restarted/plugged in, flash memory not supported yet Run the Following Commands in this Order, other orders may lead to undefined behaiviour
+    NOTE: This must be done every time the decawave module is restarted/plugged in, flash memory not supported yet Run the Following Commands in this Order, other orders may lead to undefined behaviour

       1.)
 AT+ID <number>  (for now use id greater than 0) 2.)
 AT+STARTBLE